A quick summary:

 Hiring Heka as your employee wellbeing officer

 Through Heka, employers are giving their people a monthly allowance.
-With just £50 per month, employees are booking and buying the best that wellbeing has to offer.
-Our platform is host to thousands of wellbeing experiences, products and services.
+Employees are booking and buying the best that wellbeing has to offer.
+And our platform is host to thousands of wellbeing experiences, products and services.